-Patricia “Tricia” Fecile-Moreland is a Partner with Marks, O’Neill, O’Brien, Doherty & Kelly’s Philadelphia office.
+Patricia “Tricia” Fecile-Moreland is a Senior Partner with Marks, O’Neill, O’Brien, Doherty & Kelly.
 Tricia is admitted to practice in Pennsylvania and New Jersey.
-She is also admitted to practice in Eastern and Middle Districts of Pennsylvania, the U.S. Court of Appeals for the Third Circuit Court and the United States Supreme Court.
+She is also admitted to practice in Eastern and Middle Districts of Pennsylvania, the U.S. Court of Appeals for the Third Circuit and the United States Supreme Court.
 Tricia is a member of the Pennsylvania Bar Association and the Professional Liability Underwriters Society.

-Tricia and her husband Damon live in Wyncote, Pennsylvania and are parents to a son and daughter (twins) who are on their way to college in fall of 2020.
+Tricia and her husband Damon live in Wyncote, Pennsylvania and are parents to a son and daughter who are in their fourth year of college.
 In her free time, Tricia enjoys reading, cooking and checking out the fabulous Philadelphia food scene.